photoprism/photoprism-docs/docs/getting-started/docker-compose.md

   - "/media/photos:/photoprism/originals/media"
 ```

-!!! attention ""
-    Make sure there is enough disk space available for creating thumbnails and verify file system permissions
-    before starting to index: Files in the *originals* folder must be readable, while the *storage* folder
-    including all subfolders must be readable and writeable.

-The *import* folder points to `~/Import` by default, so that you can easily access it.
-If you don't need this feature, e.g. because you manage all files manually or
-use a different tool for importing, you can safely remove the volume.
-Using import is strictly
-optional.

-Settings, index, sidecar files, and thumbnails will be put in `storage` by default.
-You may use an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) or absolute path instead,
+Mounting an *import* folder for adding new files to your library is optional.
+If you prefer a different workflow
+or read-only mode is enabled, you can skip this.

+Cache, session, thumbnail, and sidecar files will be created in the *storage* folder.
+Never remove the volume from
-just don't remove it completely so that you don't lose your index and albums after restarting or
-upgrading the container.
+your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading the container.

 !!! info "Read-Only Mode"
     Running PhotoPrism in read-only mode disables all features that require write permissions,